smocherla-brex/kotlin-language-server-bazel-support/README.md

 This fork only focuses on Bazel support and making sure it works reliably.
 As a result
 - I had to remove any existing Gradle/Maven support as supporting all of them at the same time with the other changes was challenging.
 - This does not track all source files in the workspace by default for performance considerations.
 Only directories which are partially "synced" with the vscode extension are tracked and compiled to improve performance.
+Additionally, there's a "lazy" compilation mode where only files that are open will be compiled and tracked rather than everything in the transitive closure of the packages that are synced.
 - Adapt many of the existing test cases and add a few ones to work with the Bazel implementation.
 - Attempt to compile files in batch rather than do it serially as it was done originally in the LSP presumably because there were errors from the TopDownAnalyzer
 - This has support for Go-to-definition and hover using pure source jars instead of decompiling (which is removed entirely).